King Charles III has been diagnosed with cancer, will halt public duties as he undergoes treatment

-The palace didn't say what form of cancer the king has, but said it's not related to the king's recent treatment for a benign prostate condition.
+The palace didn't disclose what form of cancer the king has, but said it's not related to his recent treatment for a benign prostate condition.

 The palace said "a separate issue of concern was noted" during Charles' treatment for an enlarged prostate last month, when he spent three nights in a London hospital.

-Note: An earlier version of this story incorrectly said Prince William would oversee an investiture at Buckingham Palace.